parsapournabi/WeaLibs/README.md

 ## Core C++ Classes
 ### QItemBase.h
 A base template class for list items.
 Designed for type-safe and generic item structures in a list model.
-### QItemListModelBase.h
+### IQItemListModel.h
 Abstract base class providing interface for items count, data access, notifications, and more.
 ### QItemListModel.h
-Implements a typed list model using `QItemBase<T>`.
+Implements a typed list model using `IQItemListModel` with template.
 Designed for reuse with any custom item type.
+### QItemSOrtFilterProxyModel
+A base template class which inherited from `QSortFilterProxyModel`.
+You can use this class as your parent SortFilterProxy class.

 ---